-Go back in time and enjoy some silent movies at the Silent Film Festival from April 29-May 3, 2020.
+Go back in time and enjoy some silent movies at the Silent Film Festival from May 5th - 11th, 2022.
 Films are accompanied by a live local orchestra.
 Find out more from their website.

 It is held at the Castro Theatre in the Castro District.
 Want to explore the area with some guided help?

 Check out our GPS-led audio tour of the Castro District.
 You can use it in the evening, or any other time you'd like.